-Question Answer Marks Guidance Question 2(e) Arguments against: the best qualifications are typically gained in private schools, as these are fee paying this cannot be meritocratic; not all schools receive the same levels of funding, resources or support which means that schools aren't operating on an equal playing field - they're not meritocratic; material deprivation may compromise the notion of meritocracy as not all students can afford private tutors, additional learning resources, internet access, etc.; feminists argue that in some cultures a boy's education is prioritised over a girl's, meaning that boys have greater chances of educational success; due to teacher stereotypes and expectations some groups of students may be thought to be less capable than others which may result in them being placed in lower sets where they are unable to achieve highly; an ethnocentric curriculum may mean that ethnic minority students feel alienated from the education system and so don't have the same chances to be successful; teachers label some students as bright and others as unintelligent, this can result in a self-fulfilling prophecy or a halo effect - either result is not meritocratic; education is seen to be a middle class institution based on middle class values and norms - those who possess the most cultural capital are typically the most successful.
-This is nothing to do with how hard a person works; Marks Guidance capital are typically the most successful.
-This is nothing to do with
+Question Answer Marks Guidance Question 2(e) Arguments against: • the best qualifications are typically gained in private schools, as these are fee paying this cannot be meritocratic; • not all schools receive the same levels of funding, resources or support which means that schools aren't operating on an equal playing field - they're not meritocratic; • material deprivation may compromise the notion of meritocracy as not all students can afford private tutors, additional learning resources, internet access, etc.; • feminists argue that in some cultures a boy's education is prioritised over a girl's, meaning that boys have greater chances of educational success; • due to teacher stereotypes and expectations some groups of students may be thought to be less capable than others which may result in them being placed in lower sets where they are unable to achieve highly; • an ethnocentric curriculum may mean that ethnic minority students Marks Guidance feel alienated from the education system and so don't have the same chances to be successful; teachers label some students as bright and others as unintelligent, this can result in a self-fulfilling prophecy or a halo effect - either result is not meritocratic; education is seen to be a middle class institution based on middle class values and norms - those who possess the most cultural capital are typically the most successful.
+This is nothing to do with how hard a person works; schools use an elaborated code in their teaching and assessment which is thought to favour the higher classes who also use this code at home, unlike the lower classes who use a restricted code; Marxists believe that education is not meritocratic as it benefits the ruling class more than the working class through factors such as private education, the hidden curriculum and unequal economic capital;

-Question Answer Marks Guidance 2(e) gender - an examination based system of assessment is thought to favour boys over girls whereas a coursework based system seems to favour girls - this is not meritocratic; other reasonable response.
+Question Answer Marks Guidance 2(e) gender - an examination based system of assessment is thought to favour boys over girls whereas a coursework based system seems to favour girls - this is not meritocratic; any other reasonable response.
 Band 0 [0 marks] No creditworthy response.
 Band 1 [1-4 marks] Answers in this band may be vague and largely based on common sense showing limited knowledge of the debate.
 Use of sociological terms or concepts is very unlikely.
 Responses may be short, undeveloped and one-sided.
 Lower in the band (1-2 marks), expect one or two weak points.
 Higher in the band (3-4 marks) candidates may offer more than two points and provide a weak definition of key terms in the question.
 Band 2 [5-8 marks] In this band candidates will show some basic knowledge of the debate.
 Alternatively, they may offer an answer which is list-like in nature but there will be no real attempt to assess the issues raised by the question.
 There may be limited/some use of sociological terms or concepts.
 Responses may be underdeveloped and lack range.
 Answers may be simplistic and two-sided or only cover one side of the debate.
 Lower in the band, the response may be rather narrow in the points covered and there may be some development.
 Higher in the band, more points are likely to be covered with some development.
 Alternatively, a list-like answer with some development covering both sides of the argument may score up to 8 marks.
 A one-sided answer cannot score higher than 8 marks.